Key Takeaways from the American College of Rheumatology Conference 2024

 6. Clinical Trials in Spondyloarthropathies and Early Rheumatoid Arthritis

-This trial investigates the efficacy and safety of XKH004, a recombinant anti-human IL-17A/F humanized monoclonal antibody, in patients with active ankylosing spondylitis.
+This trial investigated the efficacy and safety of XKH004, a recombinant anti-human IL-17A/F humanized monoclonal antibody, in patients with active ankylosing spondylitis.
 The study highlights the potential of dual IL-17 inhibition in modifying disease outcomes in axSpA.
-The findings from this 24-week phase 2 multicenter trial demonstrate the growing interest in targeting the IL-17 pathway to manage chronic inflammatory conditions.
+The findings from this 24-week phase 2 multicenter trial demonstrated the growing interest in targeting the IL-17 pathway to manage chronic inflammatory conditions.

-This global randomized, double-blind, placebo-controlled phase 2 trial evaluates the efficacy and safety of sonelokimab, a novel IL-17A and IL-17F inhibiting nanobody, in patients with active psoriatic arthritis (PsA).
-The 24-week results indicate that sonelokimab effectively reduces disease activity, highlighting the therapeutic potential of IL-17A/F inhibition.
+This global randomized, double-blind, placebo-controlled phase 2 trial evaluated the efficacy and safety of sonelokimab, a novel IL-17A and IL-17F inhibiting nanobody, in patients with active psoriatic arthritis (PsA).
+The 24-week results indicated that sonelokimab effectively reduced disease activity, highlighting the therapeutic potential of IL-17A/F inhibition.
 The emergence of sonelokimab as a competitive alternative to existing therapies like bimekizumab points to a new era in the management of PsA and axSpA.

 7. Clinical Trials in Fibromyalgia